 - 1. The subject becomes pregnant.
 IP exposure will be discontinued.
 Attempts will be made to follow the subject through completion of the pregnancy and up to 1 year post-delivery, if feasible.
 The investigator will record a narrative description of the course of the pregnancy and its outcome. - 2.
 The subject begins nursing.
 IP exposure will be discontinued.
 The investigator will record a narrative description of the course of the baby's development. - 3.
 The subject develops a serious AE, which, based on the medical judgment of the investigator, prevents completion of participation in the study. - 4.
-The subject fails to comply with protocol requirements or procedures that may include, but are not limited to: - The subject frequently misses scheduled administration of the IP, defined as missing a total of >20% (ie, >5) of planned infusions, or 4 or more consecutive weekly infusions. - The subject is treated with any A1PI product (including commercially available GLASSIA) other than IP. - The subject participates in another clinical study and/or receives an investigational product/device other than IP. - 5.
+The subject fails to comply with protocol requirements or procedures that may include, but are not limited to: - The subject frequently misses scheduled administration of the IP, defined as missing a total of >20% (ie, >5) of planned infusions, or 4 or more consecutive weekly infusions. - The subject is treated with any A1PI product (including commercially available GLASSIA) other than IP. - > The subject participates in another clinical study and/or receives an investigational product/device other than IP. - 5.
+If a subject experiences >1 moderate or severe COPD exacerbation and/or lower respiratory tract infection (LRTI) during the screening period (Rescreening may be permitted as defined in Section 10.3.1.3). - 6.
 The sponsor terminates the study.

 For subjects undergoing BAL procedures, if no acceptable BAL samples can be obtained from any of the 3 lobes attempted during the baseline BAL visit, the subject will not be randomized and will be discontinued from the study.
 These subjects may be re-screened after the target enrollment of BAL evaluable subjects is completed.
-If acceptable

-BAL samples can be obtained during the baseline BAL visit but not from the ontreatment BAL visit (between Week 12 to Week 14), the subject will continue to complete the remaining infusion visits and the study completion visit.
+If acceptable BAL samples can be obtained during the baseline BAL visit but not from the ontreatment BAL visit (between Week 12 to Week 14), the subject will continue to complete the remaining infusion visits and the study completion visit.
 These subjects would not be considered as a BAL evaluable subject.